 - Cons: Longer shipping times (3–4 weeks)

-- Pre-order Bonus: 10% off Dell rewards members
+- Pre-order Bonus: 10% off for Dell Rewards members

 Asus Store